azurecz/k8s-workshop-developer/README.md

-# java-k8s-workshop
+# k8s-workshop
-This repo contains materials for one-day Java apps on Azure Kubernetes Service training scheduled for 30th of January 2019.
+This repo contains materials for one-day App Dev on Azure Kubernetes Service training.

-**WORK IN PROGRESS**

 # Lab preparation

 We will use shell.azure.com cloud shell (bash) for experiments.
-Before you will start please create FORK of our repo `git@github.com:azurecz/java-k8s-workshop.git`
+Before you will start please create FORK of our repo `git@github.com:azurecz/k8s-workshop-developer.git`

 ## Clone repo